DataDog/dd-sdk-ios/MIGRATION.md

 ### Product Modules

-All the products (RUM, Trace, Logs, etc.) are now extracted into different modules.
+All relevant products (RUM, Trace, Logs, etc.) are now extracted into different modules.
 That allows you to integrate only what is needed into your application.

-In comparison with version 1.x where all products were in a single module `Datadog`, now you need to adopt the following libraries instead:
+Whereas all products in version 1.x were contained in the single module, `Datadog`, you now need to adopt the following libraries:

 - `DatadogCore`
 - `DatadogLogs`